 Use a media kit template

-If you’re going to do this on your own, it’s best to start with a media kit template.
-Even though you start with a template, you can make your design uniquely yours.
+If you’re going to do this yourself, it’s best to start with a media kit template.
+However, even though you start with a template, you can make your design uniquely yours.

 When editing a template, the two main things you’re going to change is the font and the color.
 Match your theme font and color, making sure your media kit is easy to read.
 Remember, the media kit isn’t some fancy document created for readers.
 It’s created to show brands why they should partner with you.